equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

 ## Troubleshooting
 Some common issues and fixes.

+### Error: The specified project contains insufficient public IPv4 space to complete the request.
+Please e-mail help@packet.com.

+Due to recent changes to the Packet API, new organizations may be unable to use the Terraform to build ESXi servers.
+Packet is aware of the issue and is planning some fixes.
+In the meantime, if you hit this issue, email help@packet.com and request that your organization be white listed to deploy ESXi servers with the API.
+You should reference this project (https://github.com/packet-labs/google-anthos) in your email.

 ### Error: POST https://api.packet.net/ports/e2385919-fd4c-410d-b71c-568d7a517896/disbond:

 At times the Packet API fails to recognize the ESXi host can be enabled for Layer 2 networking (more accurately Mixed/hybrid mode).
 The terraform will exit and you'll see